'Dolus eventualis' in spotlight again as South Africa court considers Pistorius' fate

 "This will be a trend-setting case, it will definitely be precedent," said advocate Inez Bezuidenhout, director of the University of the Free State's law clinic.

-During a terse exchange on Tuesday, Appeal's Court Justice Eric Leach told Pistorius' lead defence counsel Barry Roux he believed Masipa's analysis of dolus eventualis "seems to be wrong".
+During a terse exchange on Tuesday, Appeal's Court Justice Eric Leach told Pistorius' lead defense counsel Barry Roux he believed Masipa's analysis of dolus eventualis "seems to be wrong".

 Roux, in turn, insisted Masipa had not made any errors in law, but "may or may not have committed factual errors."